Warning: Excessive Schmoopiness

 Shirley pitches a knowing smile.
 "Annie and the baby are fine.
 You can stop looking."

 "Psssh."
 He takes a sip of coffee, tongue wriggly a little at the heat.
 "I was looking at Pierce.
-He looks as confused as ever."
+He looks as confused as ever.
+We should probably keep an eye on that."

 "Mmm-hmm."
 Her eyes narrow shrewdly for a moment before her face breaks into a beam.
 "I'm proud of you, Jeffrey."